Election Rules

 Re-Open Nominations or 'RON' is a democratic mechanism to allow voters to choose not to elect any of the candidates in the election.
 If RON wins the election, then nominations may re-open and this will give more people the chance to stand for the position.
 If RON is elected in a multiple seat election behind a winning candidate this creates a vacancy and nominations may reopen for this vacancy.

-Campaigning for RON must be accountable and RON campaigns are governed by these election rules.
+Campaigning for RON must be accountable to the electorate and RON campaigns are governed by these election rules.
 Only registered RON campaigners may run a RON campaign.
-In order to register to run a Re-Open Nominations (RON) campaign, you must do this using our online form by the stated deadline.
-A link to the form and deadlines can be found https://www.nus.org.uk/conferences
+In order to register to run a Re-Open Nominations (RON) campaign, you must do this by contacting [email protected].
+In all cases this must be not more than 48 hours after the publication of candidates or before the opening of polling whichever is earliest.

 Campaigning

 For each election, there will be a campaigning period where you can get your message out to voters.
-The RO will determine when the campaigning period begins and when you are able to commence campaigning..
-In addition to your campaigning activities, the Returning Officer will let you know about opportunities to get your message out to voters.
+The DRO will determine when the campaigning period begins and when you are able to commence campaigning.
+In addition to your campaigning activities, the DRO will let you know about opportunities to get your message out to voters.
 These may include:

 • Information about candidates on the NUS website and social media